-Visit the LTCC Bookstore online or in person to purchase new and used books for your courses. http://ltcc.bncollege.com The Quarterly Textbook Lending Program gives priority to students in student support programs.
-After the first two weeks of classes it is available to all students.
+Visit the LTCC Bookstore online or in person to purchase new and used books for your courses. http://ltcc.bncollege.com The Quarterly Textbook Lending Program gives free text book borrowing priority to students in student support programs.
+After the first week of classes it is available to all students.

-If you do not have access to a computer, wish to conduct business in person, or just have questions, visit the One-Stop/Enrollment Services, A102, or call (530) 541-4660 extension 211 for assistance.
+If you do not have access to a computer, wish to conduct business in person, or just have questions, visit the One-Stop/Enrollment Services, Room A102, or call (530) 541-4660 extension 211 for assistance.